krishnakantgupta-ai/HVIface_MMAD/README.md

 ---
 ## 📩 Contact

-If you have any questions, suggestions, or collaboration inquiries, feel free to reach out:
+If you have any questions, suggestions, or inquiries, feel free to reach out:

 ---

-### 👩‍🔬 Dr. Radha Chauhan
+### Dr. Radha Chauhan
 **Scientist 'F' | Lab 02 New Building**
 National Centre for Cell Science (NCCS), India
 📧 radha.chauhan@nccs.res.in